 All data includes fund expense ratios, slippage, and trading costs.
 A flat annual management fee of $3,500 is deducted from the Movement Capital strategy:

 The table below contains summary statistics for the composite strategy and its benchmark:

 It’s important to not look in the rear-view mirror and extrapolate recent returns into the near future.
 Stock valuations are high and interest rates are low.
 Future stock and bond returns will likely be lower than what the most recent cycle provided.
 That being said, the Movement Capital strategy is prepared to navigate future volatility in a low-cost and systematic way.

-The composite Movement Capital strategy is balanced across multiple dimensions.
-It’s globally diversified, uses active models to lower the probability of a large drawdown, is designed to withstand periods of high inflation, uses low-cost index funds and tax-efficient ETFs, and strikes a balance between active and passive approaches.
+The composite strategy is balanced across multiple dimensions.
+It’s globally diversified, uses active models to lower the probability of a large drawdown, is designed to weather periods of high inflation, uses low-cost index funds and tax-efficient ETFs, and strikes a balance between active and passive approaches.

 The strategy is Movement’s best solution for achieving long-term investment growth while minimizing risk.